-- 1. Pre-disciplinary Hearing Process. - For the purposes of this section, working days mean 12:00 a.m. through 11:59 p.m., Monday through Friday. - a) The Human Resources Director or designee and Elected Official/Department Director or designee shall meet with the employee and the employee's representative, if any, at the appointed time, date, and location.
-At the predisciplinary hearing the employee shall have the opportunity to respond to the recommended disciplinary action.
+11:59 p.m., Monday through Friday.

+- a) The Human Resources Director or designee and Elected Official/Department Director or designee shall meet with the employee and the employee's representative, if any, at the appointed time, date, and location.
+At the pre-disciplinary hearing the employee shall have the opportunity to respond to the recommended disciplinary action.
 The County Attorney or designee may also be present.
 Pre-disciplinary hearings may be recorded and are not evidentiary hearings. - b) The Human Resources Director or designee will issue a decision in writing within five (5) working days of the pre-disciplinary hearing.
 This decision is final.
-The Human Resources Director's decision shall include the employee's right to appeal his/her decision, to the County Manager, as per this section.
+The Human Resources Director's decision shall include the employee's right to appeal their decision, to the County Manager, as per this section.
 The written decision shall be either delivered directly to the employee (obtaining employee's signature of receipt of the decision) be sent to the employee by certified mail, return receipt requested, mail, or by email.
 Failure to issue a decision by the deadline shall afford the employee six (6) days from the date of the pre-disciplinary hearing to appeal the supervisor's recommended discipline to the County Manager.
 Failure to timely appeal shall result in the execution of the recommended discipline without the right to appeal.